 Are you curious about what is taking up disk space in Windows 10?
-In this post, I want to share 2 excellent disk space analyzers that assist in hard drive space analyzer with you.
+In this post, I want to share 7 best disk space analyzers that assist in hard drive space analyzer with you.

 Disk space analyzer is very useful in daily life especially when there is a need to figure out what's taking up space on Windows 10.
 For instance, when a hard drive keeps filling up, you may need to find out the useless files to delete and large files to transfer before disk cleanup.

-And, sometimes when you are trying to convert an NTFS partition to FAT32 but fails, you need to figure out which file is too large for the destination file system.
-In this case, disk space analyzer is always helpful.
+And, sometimes when you are trying to convert an NTFS partition to FAT32 but fail, you need to figure out which file is too large for the destination file system.
+In this case, the disk space analyzer is always helpful.